-Seven Ways You Can Help The Homeless During Hot Weather
+Seven Ways You Can Help People Experiencing Homelessness During Hot Weather

 Extreme heat is a health risk.
-Heat-related illness includes heat stroke, heat exhaustion, heat rash and muscle cramps.
+Heat-related illnesses include heat stroke, heat exhaustion, heat rash and muscle cramps.
 Other heat-related symptoms include dizziness, nausea, fainting, headache, rapid breathing and heartbeat, and extreme thirst.

 Although heat-related illness is preventable, extreme heat contributes to an average of 120 premature deaths every summer in Toronto.
 People experiencing homelessness are especially at risk.